-The trust level or classification of systems directs users and systems administrators to the appropriate handling instructions and level of protection
+The trust level or classification of systems directs users and systems administrators to the appropriate handling instructions and level of protection required for those systems.
+This aids in the selection of systems controls.

 19.2.15.C.01.
 Control System Classifications(s): All Classifications; Compliance: Must [CID:3870]